project8/katydid/Documentation/validation_log.rst

     * Validated by comparing to KDTree data written to a ROOT TTree
 * Added and implemented the use of the Cicada library for ROOT TTree writing.
     * Validated by adding and running TestROOTTreeWritingViaCicada.cc
+* Classifier and Rotate-and-Project Updates
+    * Added data structure in the event builder to store the KTDataPtr associated to each track.
+This allows the propagation of other data objects (specifically of interest are the classifier calculations) through the event builder
+    * Added classifiers built on TMVA and DLIB libraries
+    * Added a slot in the ROOT Tree writer to simultaneously write tracks and classifier results within each event
+    * Moved ROOT-based IO classes to submodule Cicada

 Fixes:
 ''''''